Flood Warning issued for Baker by NWS - News Break

 Flood Warning issued for Baker by NWS

 Effective: 2021-06-25 02:00:00 EDT Expires: 2021-06-25 14:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Please report observed flooding to local emergency services or law enforcement and request they pass this information to the National Weather Service when you can do so safely.
-Target Area: Baker FLOOD WARNING REMAINS IN EFFECT UNTIL 5 PM EDT THIS AFTERNOON FOR SOUTHERN BAKER, SOUTHWESTERN DUVAL, SOUTHWESTERN NASSAU AND SOUTHEASTERN COLUMBIA COUNTIES At 354 PM EDT, Doppler radar indicated slow moving thunderstorms with very heavy rainfall across the warned area.
-Between 2 and 3 inches of rain have fallen.
-Some locations that will experience flooding include Jacksonville, Macclenny, Glen St. Mary, Sanderson, Olustee, Maxville, Watertown and Baldwin.
-Additional rainfall amounts of 1 to 2 inches are possible in the warned area.alerts.weather.gov
+Target Area: Baker The National Weather Service in Jacksonville has issued a * Flood Warning for Baker County in northeastern Florida Southwestern Duval County in northeastern Florida Southwestern Nassau County in northeastern Florida Southeastern Columbia County in northern Florida South Central Charlton County in southeastern Georgia * Until 500 PM EDT. * At 306 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Flooding is ongoing or expected to begin shortly in the warned area.
+Between 1.5 and 2.5 inches of rain have fallen. * Some locations that will experience flooding include Macclenny, Glen St. Mary, Sanderson, Olustee, Maxville, Bryceville, Watertown and Baldwin.
+Additional rainfall amounts of 1 to 3 inches are possible in the warned area.alerts.weather.gov

 Comments / 0